sebxama/scrapbook/README.md

 Attribute based type inference.
 If a set of subjects share the same properties, for example: 'worksFor' and 'hasPosition' they will be aggregated into an 'Employee' type.

-### Augmentation
+### Augmentation / Alignment

 Attributes and basic link prediction.
+Alignment to upper ontologies.
+Ontology Matching.

 ### Activation